Grilled Cedar Planked Salmon

 Grilled cedar plank salmon is surprisingly easy to make on the grill.
 No more having to dine out for it.

 My husband loves salmon and orders it frequently when we go out for meals.
 I have never been a fish eating soul, but I NEED to get into the habit for the health benefits.

-When grocery shopping on Monday, our regular store had a one day special closeout on salmon.
+When grocery shopping on Monday, our regular store had a one-day special closeout on salmon.

 While I was browsing the selection another gentleman (who is the chef at an upscale restaurant) and I were talking.

 I told him that my husband loves salmon but I had never made it before.

 He helped me chose my salmon and explained a unique way to make salmon on the grill.
 Grilled cedar plank salmon was his recommendation.